-The ERTM network covers representative permafrost landforms, including warm permafrost with high temperatures and low ice content, and cold permafrost with massive ice as well as a high spatio-temporal variability of ground ice occurrences.
-All permafrost sites show a clear permafrost degradation signal, which is strongest for the longest time series at SCH, regarding different parameters: temperature increase, active layer thickening, and resistivity decrease within the permafrost body (i.e. liquid water to ice content ratio increase).
+tures and low ice content and cold permafrost with massive ice as well as a high spatio-temporal variability of ground ice occurrences.
+All permafrost sites show a clear permafrost degradation signal, which is strongest for the longest time series at SCH, regarding different parameters: temperature increase, active layer thickening, and resistivity decrease within the permafrost body (i.e. liquid water-to-ice content ratio increase).
 The correlation between temperature increase below the freezing point and resistivity decrease is significant at all sites and is especially pronounced around the permafrost table.
-Moreover, the observed degradation trend is particularly visible between ~ 2009 and 2013.
+Moreover, the observed degradation trend is particularly visible between \sim 2009 and 2013.
 In spite of the wide range of morphological, climatological, and geological differences between the sites, the observed inter-annual resistivity changes and long-term tendencies are similar for all permafrost sites.
-The current permafrost degradation (over one to two decades) is evidenced by both borehole temperature time-series and electrical resistivity time-series.
+The current permafrost degradation (over 1 to 2 decades) is evidenced by both borehole temperature time series and electrical resistivity time series.

 Despite the difficulty to maintain long-term ERTM sites in mountain permafrost terrain, we believe the effort to be very valuable, as long-term time series are of high importance regarding permafrost monitoring and the understanding of the impacts of climate change and meteorological anomalies.
-ERTM provides the possibility to detect and monitor ground ice loss, even when borehole temperatures stagnate at the melting point (zero curtain effect).
+ERTM provides the possibility to detect and monitor ground ice loss, even when borehole temperatures stagnate at the melting point (zero-curtain effect).
 ERTM further helps to evaluate the representativeness of borehole temperature information for the entire landform.

 We demonstrated the advantages of combining data from several sites into an ERTM network.
-Similar to the existing global temperature network of permafrost GTN-P (Biskaborn et al., 2015), the ERTM installations currently initiated around the world could lead to a global ERTM database and used as a complementary assessment of ongoing permafrost change on a global scale.
+Similar to the existing global temperature network of permafrost GTN-P (Biskaborn et al., 2015), the ERTM installations currently initiated around the world could lead to a global ERTM database and be used as a complementary assessment of ongoing permafrost change on a global scale.

-The application and subsequent validation of a more advanced inversion strategies (e.g. 4D) is beyond the scope of the present paper.
-In a future study, such an approach could first be applied at SCH, where resistivity data at high temporal resolution is available (Hilbich et al., 2011).
+The application and subsequent validation of more advanced inversion strategies (e.g. 4-D) are beyond the scope of the present paper.
+In a future study, such an approach could first be applied at SCH, where resistivity data at high temporal resolution are available (Hilbich et al., 2011).
 This data availability is, however, the exception at operational permafrost monitoring stations, which currently favour a simple and robust data processing approach that is feasible for operational monitoring networks.
-Further electrical methods such as (spectral) induced polarization (e.g., Flores-Orozco et al., 2018) and spontaneous potential (e.g. Slater, 2007) may help to overcome limitations of the ERT method.
-However, applications of these methods to permafrost are still rare (e.g. Doetsch et al., 2015; Duvillard et al., 2018; Grimm and Stillman, 2015) and no long-term monitoring data sets exist yet.
+Further electrical methods such as spectral induced polarization (e.g. Flores-Orozco et al., 2018) and spontaneous potential (e.g. Slater, 2007) may help to overcome limitations of the ERT method.
+However, applications of these methods to permafrost are still rare (e.g. Doetsch et al., 2015; Duvillard et al., 2018; Grimm and Stillman, 2015) and no long-term monitoring datasets exist yet.